 A good tree should offer you a combination of at least three things whether it’s blossom, textured bark, a fine tracery of spidery branches, foliage or fruit.
 It should also shine in winter.
 Go to a tree specialist for advice.

-But trees are also important on another level.
+Trees are also important on another level.
 They provide more diversity and pull in more insect, small animal and bird life.
 This is vital in an age where green spaces are disappearing fast.

 Ten trees and shrubs to plant

 Prunus x subhirtella 'Autumnalis'

 Perfectly-formed, frilled pale-pink blossom sprinkled through dark, bare tracery giving weeks of subtle flower from November until late February.
 Easy and accommodating 24ft (7.5m).

 Strongly-scented clusters of waxy pink flowers supported by lavish foliage on this columnar daphne.
 Always in flower in January.
 Good soil, warm position 6ft 6in-10ft (2-3m).